 Because you are packing light, it’s imperative that you choose seasonally versatile clothing – articles that work as well in cold climates as in hot weather.
 And because you may go days, even weeks, without seeing a laundromat, experts recommend packing antibacterial clothing that stays fresh.

 The prevailing wisdom in the travel community is that merino wool is best.
 Merino wool is insulating (for cold weather), breathable (for warm weather), sweat-wicking (to keep you dry), wrinkle-resistant (to keep you looking put together), and antibacterial (to keep you smelling fresh for weeks).
-For a long-term trip, all you’ll need are three merino wool socks, three pairs of merino underwear, a long sleeve merino Henley and short-sleeved t-shirt.
+For a long-term trip, all you’ll need are three pairs of socks, three pairs of underwear, a long sleeve and short-sleeved t-shirt.
 Depending on the season, you can pack around these core items with middle and outer layers.

 Pack Electronics in a Secure Day Bag